needle-tools/animation-utils/README.md

 # Animation Utils 🏇

 ## Features
-- Replace missing (or existing) AnimationClip bindings via DragDrop
+- Replace missing AnimationClip bindings via Drag & Drop
+  _Tip: hold <kbd>ALT</kbd> while dragging to replace existing bindings_
+- Copy & Paste Bindings from/to PlayableDirectors when duplicating Timeline assets

 Please [**see to the package readme**](./package) for more information 😊